Man takes woman hostage in hotel room at Caesars casino, Las Vegas police say

 Officers have secured the area outside the room, Connell said.
 No shots have been fired, and it’s not clear if the man is armed.

 Broken glass and furniture fell intermittently for about an hour from a window of the Palace Tower, said Associated Press writer John Marshall, who was on vacation with family.
-Marshall said it appeared the incident unfolded several floors above his room on the fifth floor.
+A hotel desk employee said the hostage was taken on the 21st floor and guests on other floors were not evacuated or restricted from movements, said Marshall, whose room is on the fifth floor.

 “It looks like he’s pretty much emptied the room of furniture,” Marshall said of the man barricaded upstairs.
 Marshall said seat cushions, a chair and other items hit a ledge outside the window of his room, and some fell to the pool area that Marshall said had been evacuated before about noon.